Cars 1962-63

 This prototype named CSX 2000 from its chassis number enters the legend.
 It serves both the technical development and the marketing.
 Shelby does not have the financial means to assemble other cars : his unique prototype is painted in a different color for each presentation to the specialized press in order to suggest that a production line is already operational.
 The performance of the CSX 2000 pleases Ford.
 What will follow is a remarkable American success story.

 Carroll Shelby had kept the CSX 2000.
 It is intact and retains traces of the tools from the settings by Shelby and Moon.
 A friend of Rob Myers, Shelby had required that the CSX 2000 is auctioned by RM after his death.
-It is offered by RM Sotheby's in Monterey on August 19, lot 117.
-The estimate of the "most important American sports car in history" is not published.
+It was sold for $ 13.7M by RM Sotheby's on August 19, 2016, lot 117.
+Please watch the video shared by the auction house.

 An image of CSX 2000 taken in 2010 is shared by Wikimedia with attribution : Jaydec at English Wikipedia [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons